Fix Community Care

 About the campaign

 The MAV and Victorian councils are concerned about the long-term funding and potential service system failures in community aged care due to Commonwealth Government reforms.
-Commonwealth funding is currently only committed until 30 June 2020.
+Commonwealth funding is currently committed until 30 June 2022.

 The Commonwealth government funds aged care services, including delivery of Home Care Packages (approximately 24,000 in Victoria) and residential care (approximately 63,000 in Victoria).
 However, the vast majority of people needing assistance require community care services and support in their home.